 - Signs of increased ICP (papilloedema, vomiting, LoC)

 - Signs of skull fracture (racoon eyes, rhinorrhoea, otorrhoea)

 - Decreased GCS

 Typical for epidural haemorrhage is that the patient experiences a lucid interval, which is a period of consciousness which occurs after they first lose their consciousness.
 After the lucid interval, the consciousness is lost again.

 Diagnosis and evaluation

 In case of no or only mild symptoms (headache, vomited once), CT is usually not needed.
 In everyone else, a CT should be performed.
 The difficulty lies in determining which patients have such a mild TBI that CT is unnecessary.
 Some countries (like Norway) use a serum biomarker called S100B to reduce the number of CTs taken.
 If the patient had GCS 14-15 with repeated vomiting or loss of consciousness, S100B is measured.
 If levels are normal, CT is not necessary.

 In epidural haemorrhage, the CT shows a lens-shaped (biconvex) hyperdense lesion.
 In subdural haemorrhage, the CT shows a concave or linear hyperdense lesion.

 The goals of management of TBI are to prevent secondary injury, by providing proper blood flow, perfusion pressure, and oxygen supply.
 This is achieved by supportive treatment, ensuring normoxaemia, normocapnia, normotension, normothermia, and euglycaemia.

-In some cases we might use controller hypothermia to protect the brain.
-In case of GCS < 8, the patient should be intubated.
+In some cases we might use controlled hypothermia to protect the brain.
+In case of GCS < 8 the patient should be intubated.